pdidev/pdi/pdi/docs/First_steps.md

   trace: ~
 ```

 We have defined 3 descriptors and trace plugin.

-Now it's time for our application:
+C source code:
 ```C
 #include <pdi.h>